close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Step 1: Adding the SDK

-⛔️ The SDK is in a private repository https://github.com/close-dev-team/mobile-close-channel-sdk-ios repository.
-First contact [us](maurice@thecloseapp.com) to receive access to this repository.
+⛔️ The SDK is in a private repository: https://github.com/close-dev-team/mobile-close-channel-sdk-ios.
+Please first contact [us](maurice@thecloseapp.com) to receive access to this repository.

 To add the SDK to your project follow these steps: